B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 For this project, I decided to create a content-based filtering using reviews to help customers find the desired product based on other customers' reviews.
 Generally, in content-based filtering, the similarity between products is calculated based on the attributes of the products (e.g. text/description, brand, price).
 This method is often used to solve the cold start problem, where user information such as ratings or users' purchase history is not available.

 In the case of Amazon's headphones, and this dataset, there are many reviews available, so I created a content-based filtering using reviews to help the customer get a recommendation, based on the reviews that have the closest distance (cosine similarity) with what the user is looking for.
-To showcase this, I have included below an example of a user's search/text input and the top 3 recommended products:
+To showcase this, I have included below an example of a user's search/text input and the top three recommended products:

 **Customers' text:** "Comfortable headphone, with great sound quality and good looking design!"